samyk/poisontap/README.md

 ### *Network Hijacking*
 * Attacker plugs PoisonTap (such as weaponized <a href="http://amzn.to/2eMr2WY" target="_blank">Raspberry Pi Zero</a>) into a locked computer (even if computer is password protected)
-* PoisonTap emulates an Ethernet device (eg, Ethernet over USB) -- by default, Windows and OS X recognize an ethernet device, automatically loading it as a low-priority network device and performing a DHCP request across it, **even when the machine is locked or password protected**
+* PoisonTap emulates an Ethernet device (eg, Ethernet over USB) -- by default, Windows, OS X and Linux recognize an ethernet device, automatically loading it as a low-priority network device and performing a DHCP request across it, **even when the machine is locked or password protected**
 * PoisonTap responds to the DHCP request and provides the machine with an IP address, however the DHCP response is crafted to tell the machine that the entire IPv4 space (0.0.0.0 - 255.255.255.255) is part of the PoisonTap's local network, rather than a small subnet (eg 192.168.0.0 - 192.168.0.255)
   * Normally it would be irrelevant if a secondary network device connects to a machine as it will be given lower priority than the existing (trusted) network device and won't supersede the gateway for Internet traffic, *but...*
   * Any routing table / gateway priority / network interface service order security is **bypassed** due to the priority of "LAN traffic" over "Internet traffic"